UNIJackS/Home_Lab/README.md

 CMD java -Xmx1024M -Xms1024M -jar <Name Of File Dowloaded>.jar nogui
 ```
 - The 1024 in the -Xmx1024M field refers to the maximum amount of RAM the server can use.
-- The 1024 in the -Xms1024M field refers to the inital amount of RAM allocated the server.
+- The 1024 in the -Xms1024M field refers to the initial amount of RAM allocated the server.
-- 1024 is eqal to 1 gigabytes of ram and it must be increased in incraments of 1024.
-Eg 8192 for 8 gigabytes (1024 * 8).
+- 1024 is equal to 1 gigabyte of RAM and it must be increased in increments of 1024.
+E.g. 8192 for 8 gigabytes (1024 * 8).
 - Futher reading on the from docker command can be found at [https://docs.docker.com/reference/dockerfile/#from](https://docs.docker.com/reference/dockerfile/#from)

 - To build your docker image